Stock market today: Wall Street drifts around its records as bond yields ease

 The yield on the 10-year Treasury fell to 4.24% from 4.29% late Monday.
 The two-year yield, which more closely tracks expectations for the Fed, fell even more.
 It dropped to 4.71% from 4.77%.

+A survey of global fund managers by Bank of America showed they're the most optimistic about stocks since the autumn of 2021, with relatively little hiding out in cash and allocations heavy to stocks.
+Fewer managers are also calling for a “hard landing” where the economy tumbles into a bad recession.

-Of course, Tuesday weaker-than-expected data could also be a warning signal that the main engine of the U.S. economy, spending by households, is cracking.
+Of course, the downside of Tuesday's weaker-than-expected data could be that it's a warning signal that the main engine of the U.S. economy, spending by households, is cracking.
+Alongside May's numbers, the U.S. government also revised down figures for retail sales in prior months.

 Inflation is still high, even if it's slowed since its peak, and lower-income households in particular are struggling to keep up with the more expensive prices.

-On the winning side was La-Z-Boy, which jumped 19.9% after reporting stronger profit and revenue for the latest quarter than expected.
+On the winning side of Wall Street was La-Z-Boy, which jumped 17.9% after reporting stronger profit and revenue for the latest quarter than expected.
 The furniture maker said the current quarter is also off to a good start, with a solid Memorial Day, even as high interest rates keep down housing activity throughout the economy.

-Silk Road Medical jumped 23.7% after Boston Scientific agreed to buy the medical device company in a cash deal valuing it at roughly $1.26 billion, including its cash.
-Boston Scientific slipped 0.4%.
+Silk Road Medical jumped 24% after Boston Scientific agreed to buy the medical device company in a cash deal valuing it at roughly $1.26 billion, including its cash.
+Boston Scientific added 0.1%.

 In stock markets abroad, indexes continued to recover in Europe following last week’s rout.
 Surprise victories by far-right parties in elections had raised worries about the potential for mounting debt loads at the French government in particular.